gwen001/offsectools_www/README.md

 # offsec.tools

-[offsec.tools](https://offsec.tools) is a vast collection of security tools and resources.
+[offsec.tools](https://offsec.tools) is a vast collection of security tools and resources curated by the community.

 # Todo